An email marketing strategy is a high-level plan in which digital marketers include tactics to boost the efficiency of their email campaigns.

 Send the right email at the right time.
 Events strongly influence emails’ effectiveness (Christmas, Summer, Black Friday, etc.).
 You can also, depending on your product or service lifetime, estimate when it would be the best moment to contact your subscriber again.

 Schedule your email sending.
-Create & maintain a calendar.
+Create and maintain a calendar.
 Businesses should never ask themselves in the morning if they should send an email to their followers in the afternoon.

 Many tools help segment your email audience right from the sign-up.
 We will share a selection of automation software below.